 These statistics do not, however, tell the whole story.
 That is because the Majority Text happens to agree with the Received Text in some very significant verses.
 By way of example, I would mention the “Story of the Adulteress” in the eighth chapter of John’s Gospel, and the phrase “God was manifest” in 1 Timothy 3:16, both of which are often treated as key texts in preaching from the King James Version.
 But when the Story of the Adulteress is referred to in a modern version based upon a critical text, one encounters brackets and footnotes warning the reader that it is a later addition to the Gospel; and at 1 Tim 3:16 one encounters a decidedly weaker text, “He who was manifested.”
 Other examples could be given, but this would take us into a very long excursion here.
 The point is, many people who are used to the King James Version and who compare it with the Majority Text are pleased to find the agreement in such passages, and this has been no small factor in the popularity of the Majority Text among users of the King James Version.

 KJVOists, TROists, BTOists, MTOists Questions

-There is a common phrase, the King James Version Onlyists who are a part of King James Version-Onlyism.
+There is a common phrase, the King James Version Onlyists who is a part of King James Version-Onlyism.
 The KJV Onlyist movement claims its loyalty to be to the Textus Receptus, a Greek New Testament manuscript compilation completed in the 1500s.
-There are possibly tens or maybe even hundreds of thousands of KJV Onlyist Believers in the world, and we even have a new generation that is taking over the movement.
+There are possibly tens or maybe hundreds of thousands of KJV Onlyist Believers in the world, and we even have a new generation taking over the movement.